rackerlabs/support-how-to/content/managed-operations/using-the-myrackspace-firewall-manager.md

 ### View and manage IP groups

-If a network address set is prefixed with <code>fwcp-</code>, you can add and delete IP addresses from the IP group.
-If a network address does not have the <code>fwcp-</code> prefix, you can only view the IP group.
+If a network address set is prefixed with `fwcp`, you can add and delete IP addresses from the IP group.
+If a network address does not have the `fwcp-` prefix, you can only view the IP group.
 The address set must contain at least one IP address at all times.
 You can view updates to address sets in the change log.

-To manage editable IP groups with the <code>fwcp-</code> prefix, click the hyperlink for the group you want to manage.
+To manage editable IP groups with the `fwcp-` prefix, click the hyperlink for the group you want to manage.
 In the **manage IP group** dialog box that appears, you can manage addresses and comments from the address set from this window.

 To view non-editable IP groups, click the hyperlink for the group that you want to view.